 Walkabout conducts an annual review of its Mineral Resources and Ore Reserves.
 This process is managed by the Directors and competent person.
-As of 30 June 2018 it was determined that there would be no change to Mineral Resources and Ore Reserves statement which remains the same as that of 30 June 2017.
+As of 30 June 2019, the Mineral Resources and Ore Reserves statement remains the same as that stated above.

-There has not be been any material change or update that requires a restatement of the Mineral Resources.
 The governance arrangements and internal controls in place with respect to its estimates of mineral resources and ore reserves and the estimation process include oversight of the competent person by the managing director and review by the board.
 No mining has commenced and no additional mining studies have been completed.